Haman: Midrash

 Haman was also an astrologer, and when he was about to fix the time for the genocide of the Jews he first cast lots to ascertain which was the most auspicious day of the week for that purpose.
 Each day, however, proved to be under some influence favorable to the Jews.
 He then sought to fix the month, but found that the same was true of each month; thus, Nisan was favorable to the Jews because of the Passover sacrifice; Iyyar, because of the small Passover.
 But when he arrived at Adar he found that its zodiacal sign was Pisces, and he said, "Now I shall be able to swallow them as fish which swallow one another" (Esther Rabbah 7; Targum Sheni 3).

 Haman had 365 counselors, but the advice of none was so good as that of his wife, Zeresh.
-She induced Haman to build a gallows for Mordechai, assuring him that this was the only way in which he would be able to prevail over his enemy, for hitherto the just had always been rescued from every other kind of death.
+She induced Haman to build a gallows for Mordecai, assuring him that this was the only way in which he would be able to prevail over his enemy, for hitherto the just had always been rescued from every other kind of death.
 As God foresaw that Haman himself would be hanged on the gallows, he asked which tree would volunteer to serve as the instrument of death.
 Each tree, declaring that it was used for some holy purpose, objected to being soiled by the unclean body of Haman.
 Only the thorn-tree could find no excuse, and therefore offered itself for a gallows (Esther Rabbah 9; Midrash Abba Gorion 7 (ed.
 Buber, Wilna, 1886); in Targum Sheni this is narrated somewhat differently).

 According to the Targum Sheni, he killed the prophet Daniel, who managed to live to Ahasuerus's reign (Targum Sheini on Esther, 4, 11).